scalikejdbc/scalikejdbc.github.io/source/documentation/one-to-x.html.md

 }
 ```

-If you're still using older version and you cannot upgrade version right now, see the `EntityEquality` implementation and do the same thing.
+If you are using an older version and cannot upgrade at this time, you can refer to the `EntityEquality` implementation and replicate its functionality in your environment.

 https://github.com/scalikejdbc/scalikejdbc/blob/master/scalikejdbc-core/src/main/scala/scalikejdbc/EntityEquality.scala